jhu-saw/sawSensablePhantom/drivers.md

 crw-rw---- 1 root plugdev 243, 1 Mar 23 18:19 /dev/fw1
 ```
 By default the drivers are configured so the OS sets the ownership of `/dev/fw1` to `root` and the group to `plugdev`.
 To grant permissions to read and write to the device, use the command `sudo adduser <user_id> plugdev` to add users to the `plugdev` group.
 Please note that the user has to logout/login for the new group membership to take effect.

+## Automated installation

+We created a nifty little script to do the work: :  https://github.com/jhu-cisst-external/phantom-omni-1394-drivers

 ## Configuration